 - A double layer protection reduces risk of water ingress even in case of damaged or peeled primary layer of protection (e.g. Sealant).
-Façade interfaces, façade copings, and flashing areas that are vulnerable and at risk of failure of 1st layer of protection (e.g. Sealant) can incorporate double layer protection for better protection. - In case of sealant, external application must be conducted in dry weather condition as sealant does not adhere well on wet,
+Façade interfaces, façade copings, and flashing areas that are vulnerable and at risk of failure of 1st layer of protection (e.g. Sealant) can incorporate double layer protection for better protection. - In case of sealant, external application must be conducted in dry weather condition as sealant does not adhere well on wet, damp or frozen surface.
+Ensure the joint is dry, clean and free from contaminants.

-Figure 7: Drawing illustrating double layer protection at façade coping, in this case sealant (1^{st} layer of protection) and flashing (2^{nd} layer of protection).
+Figure 12: Drawing illustrating double layer protection at façade coping, in this case sealant (1st layer of protection) and flashing (2^{nd} layer of protection).